earthlab/earthlab.github.io/org/earth-analytics/week-3.md

 {% include toc title="This Week" icon="file-text" %}

-## IMPORTANT NEED TO ADD A LESSON ON ADDING IMAGES TO A REPORT

 <div class="notice--info" markdown="1">

 ## <i class="fa fa-ship" aria-hidden="true"></i> Welcome to Week {{ page.week }}!